security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-SFM uses a number of different sources of geographical information, including Open Street Map, data provided by the United Nations through the Humanitarian Data Exchange, and locations that are arbitrarily defined during research.
-Staff Researchers should use the ``location:source`` field to make note of exactly which dataset has been used as a source of this location.
+SFM uses a number of different sources of geographical information, including OpenStreetMap, data provided by the United Nations through the Humanitarian Data Exchange, and Locations that are arbitrarily defined during research.
+Staff Researchers should use the ``location:source`` field to make note of exactly which dataset has been used as a source of this Location.
 The UUID will reference an entry in the :ref:`Sources` dataset.
+In this way, the ``location:source`` field serves a different purpose to ``location:origin``.

 Location: Country
 -----------------

 **Description**

-Country in which the location is situated.
+Country in which the Location is situated.

 **Type of field**